Bayer is a global enterprise with core competencies in the Life Science fields of health care and agriculture.

 These are study and test methods that involve fewer animals, or that dispense with the need for animals altogether.
 Bayer works actively to develop and use these alternative methods.
 The use of alternative methods is still limited because they are still not as informative as animal studies.

-In the areas of health (Pharmaceuticals division, Animal Health business unit) and crop protection (Crop Science division).
+In the areas of health (Pharmaceuticals division) and crop protection (Crop Science division).

 Computer simulations are an integral part of most of our projects.
 They can simulate simple physiological processes within a specified framework.
 This can be very valuable, but they cannot yet completely replace animal studies.